 German Colony

-The German Colony is Baka’s slightly more secular, slightly more upscale neighbor.
-Emek Refaim is the spine — wall-to-wall cafes, restaurants, boutiques, and the steady weekend foot traffic of one of Jerusalem’s most beloved streets.
-The neighborhood attracts a mix of established Anglo families, returning diaspora buyers, and a meaningful French and South African contingent.
+The German Colony is Baka’s slightly more secular, slightly more upscale neighbour.
+Emek Refaim is the spine — wall-to-wall cafes, restaurants, boutiques, and steady weekend foot traffic.
+Attracts established Anglo families, returning diaspora buyers, and a meaningful French and South African contingent.
+Renovated 4-room apartments routinely cross ₪5M; stone-house garden apartments can list north of ₪7M.
+Best fit for buyers who prioritise café-culture living, secular-friendly atmosphere, and proximity to downtown.

 Rehavia